AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/2_run_STAligner.md

 - `specimen`: Species type for output file naming
 - `dataset_id`: Dataset identifier used for output file naming
 - `n_neighbors`: Number of neighbors for KNN spatial network construction
 - `reverse`: Controls section ordering direction.
-Set to 1 to reverse numerical ordering of barcodes when no AP_order CSV is provided
+Set to 1 to sort barcodes in descending order, or 0 for ascending order, when no AP_order CSV is available.